sojitra-nency/Opinio---Twitter-Sentiment-Anlaysis/README.md

-# TSA: Sentiment Analysis for Tweets
+# Opinio: Sentiment Analysis for Tweets
-TSA (Tweet Sentiment Analysis) is a web application that helps you understand the overall sentiment of a tweet, classifying it as positive or negative.
+Opinio is a web application that helps you understand the overall sentiment of a tweet, classifying it as positive or negative.

 ## Dataset